Zeugwerk/zkdoc-action/README.md

 [Register](https://zeugwerk.dev/wp-login.php?action=register) to use this action for public repositories, this will allow you to run this action 30 times per month.
 [Contact us](mailto:info@zeugwerk.at) to retrieve a subscription if you need more builds per month or use Zeugwerk Doc for private repositories either on GitHub or any CI/CD server hosted in the cloud or on-premise or need support.

+## Demonstration

+See this github repository to see how to use zkdoc - https://github.com/stefanbesler/struckig

+The resulting documentation can be uploaded either as [github pages](https://stefanbesler.github.io/struckig/) or to a private webserver which is showcased by the [Zeugwerk Development Kit](https://doc.zeugwerk.dev/)

 ## Inputs

 * `username`: Username of a Zeugwerk Useraccount (Required)